-In fairness, it could be argued that I rarely think about much else, but after my recent sojourn into the pretty Atherton Tablelands, located a little south of Cairns, my stomach is bigger than my eyes.
+In fairness, it could be argued that I rarely think about much else, but after my recent sojourn into the the traditional lands of the Djirrbal, Ngadjonji, Jidabal, Barbarum and Yidinji people, located a little south of Cairns and now known collectively as the Atherton Tablelands, my stomach is bigger than my eyes.
 Sure, you’ll find eye-popping rocky ranges, stunning ochre savannah, lush dairy country, mesmerising waterfalls and leafy national parks, and they’re all absolutely gorgeous.
 And the Atherton Tablelands accommodation offerings are just as lovely.
 But it is tasting my way through the area’s impressive food and wine on an entertaining and educational tour with Brett’s Outback Tasting Adventures that has left me hooked.

 From the moment we’re picked up from our hotel (the equally tasty Riley Cairns), the crew from Brett’s Outback Tasting Adventures share their incredible knowledge of the Atherton Tablelands, Tropical North Queensland’s Food Bowl.
 We learn that as well as jaw-dropping scenery, its lower temps and rich volcanic soil provides the perfect conditions farmers to grow everything from coffee and sugar cane to avocados, mangoes, macadamia nuts, bananas, citrus and more.
 Not to mention an abundance of tasty Indigenous ingredients.

 Here are just ten tasty reasons’ foodies should visit the Atherton Tablelands on their next Tropical North Queensland break.